-On June 24, 2022, the Company entered into a credit agreement with a syndicate of banks.
-The credit agreement provides for credit facilities in an initial aggregate principal amount of \$450.0 million, consisting of (a) a \$350.0 million multi-currency revolving credit facility and (b) a \$100.0 million delayed-draw term loan credit facility, each of which matures on June 24, 2027.
-This credit agreement replaced the Company's prior \$350.0 million revolving credit agreement.
-This credit agreement allows the Company to make unsecured borrowings, as requested from time to time, to finance working capital needs, permitted acquisitions, capital expenditures and for general corporate purposes.
-This unsecured facility is the Company's primary source of short-term borrowings.
-As of December 31, 2022, the Company had outstanding letters of credit totaling \$10.9 million and \$189.2 million of outstanding borrowings under the credit agreement, inclusive of a \$98.8 million delayed-draw term loan, with \$249.8 million remaining available.
+The Company's credit agreement with a syndicate of banks provides for credit facilities in an initial aggregate principal amount of \$450.0 million, consisting of (a) a \$350.0 million multi-currency revolving credit facility and (b) a \$100.0 million delayed draw term loan credit facility, each of which matures on June 24, 2027.
+The Company maintains import letters of credit, and standby letters of credit under its workers' compensation insurance agreements and for other purposes, as needed from time to time, which are issued under the revolving credit agreement.
+As of December 31, 2023, the Company had outstanding loans totaling \$283.0 million, inclusive of a \$95.0 million delayed draw term loan, and letters of credit totaling \$10.9 million under the credit agreement, with \$151.1 million remaining available.